shirha/Journey/entry.md

 The Entry instances are stored in the position hash.
-They are created using the layout.
+They are created using the ascii layout.

 ```
 z       A